Broad coalition of progressive groups launches effort to aid with voting protection

 "Republicans are fighting for a free, fair, and transparent election," Steve Guest, rapid response director for the Republican National Committee, told NBC News in response to the effort.
 "Meanwhile, it's Democrats who are the ones limiting voting options which disenfranchises voters.
 We want to ensure that all votes are counted properly.
 This is about getting more people to vote, certainly not less."

-Tiffany Mueller, vice president of Let America Vote, said the Trump administration's efforts to challenge the work of the Postal Service persuaded her organization to mobilize the coalition.
+Tiffany Mueller, president of Let America Vote which is organizing the coalition, said the Trump administration's efforts to challenge the work of the Postal Service persuaded her group to mobilize the effort.

 "It's not enough to just activate our members or do the typical organizing we would have done during campaign times," Mueller said.
 "There's an entire infrastructure on the other side fighting people being able to vote.
 It's needed in this moment of crisis that we're in."